 Giovanna Chesler directs documentary and narrative films addressing themes of the body, sexuality, and gender.
-She works an Associate Professor and the Director of the Film and Video Studies Program at George Mason University, and Affiliated faculty in Film and Media Studies and Women and Gender Studies at Mason.
+Her films have been exhibited at over 120 film festivals worldwide and in museums and gallery spaces including Anthology Film Archives, National Museum of Women in the Arts, Museum of Photographic Arts in San Diego, La Jolla Contemporary Art Museum, New Orleans International Film Festival, Outfest, Frameline, Ann Arbor Film Festival, Seattle International Film Festival, Los Angeles Film Festival, and more.
+She is an Associate Professor and the Director of the Film and Video Studies Program at George Mason University, and affiliated faculty in Film and Media Studies and Women and Gender Studies at Mason.

 Over two decades, Giovanna has also produced videos for progressive organizations, video artists and filmmakers, working with a team of talented video makers affiliated with her production company, G6 Pictures.
 Early in her career, she worked as the Associate Producer and Production Manager on Wild at Start: High Technology Adventures and the American Dream (2000, Capela) following 15 startup companies in Silicon Valley during the high tech bubble of the late 90's.

-Giovanna received an MFA in Cinema from San Francisco State University (Most Distinguished Graduate) and a BA in Anthropology and minor in Women's Studies (with Highest Distinction) from the University of Virginia.
-She has taught courses in directing fiction and documentary film, community engaged video activism, transmedia for social justice and sound theory and design at the University of California, San Diego, American University, Marymount Manhattan College and Mason.
+Giovanna received an MFA in Cinema from San Francisco State University (awarded Most Distinguished Graduate) and a BA in Anthropology and minor in Women's Studies (with Highest Distinction) from the University of Virginia.
+She has taught courses in directing fiction and documentary film, community engaged video activism, interactive storytelling, transmedia for social justice and sound theory and design.
 Her published work focuses on sound, sound theory, documentary, and service learning / collaborative learning teaching.
 She regularly presents work at academic conferences.

-In her current role as Director of a film production program at Mason, Giovanna is building an inclusive and diverse film program with the talented, award-winning filmmakers who comprise the Film and Video Studies faculty.
+In her current role as Director of a film production program at Mason, Giovanna is building an inclusive and diverse film program with the talented, award-winning filmmakers who comprise the Film and Video Studies faculty at George Mason University.
 The Film and Video Studies staff truly support these efforts through their vision, innovation and commitment to the students and their work.
 Read more about the Film and Video Studies program in GMU's Mason Spirit Magazine.